Social Security Update

 2017 saw a reduction in the number of Americans applying for Social Security disability.
 Fewer than 1.5 million people applied for Social Security disability last year, the lowest that number has been since 2002.
 Reasons for the drop in applications for disability vary including stronger economic growth, tightened standards for eligibility, and an increase in the number of baby boomers who are now receiving Social Security retirement instead of disability.

-For more information on Social Security disability benefits and your eligibility, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free case evaluation.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+For more information on Social Security disability benefits and your eligibility, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
+Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.